|It's Wet Wading Season|

 Waterproof Phone Case

 Taking photos while wet wading can be pretty tough.
-The best options are to either buy a waterproof bag or a waterproof phone case.
+The best options are to either buy a waterproof bag, a flexible tripod, or a waterproof phone case.

 I like to use a waterproof case because it takes up less space and is less of a hassle to take out and put back.
 A waterproof case can also help you keep your phone alive if it slips out of your hand.
 Don't cheap out on this one or else you'll regret it.